Academic year 2022/23

 The scheme ran from September 2020 to July 2022 and permitted employers to claim £1,000 for each placement they hosted; provided the placement lasted minimum of 70 hours and was delivered, as a minimum, over a 10 working day duration.
 Employers could claim £1,000 for each placement, capped at 10 placements per region across the 9 English regions, in any one academic year

-Although the incentive programme ended on 31 July 2022, a number of unprocessed claims remain in the system.
-We have provided the latest data here and will also update the traineeship incentives payments figures in the next quarterly release.
+Although the incentive programme ended on 31 July 2022, a number of unprocessed claims remained in the system before this release.
+We have provided the latest data here but will stop updating traineeship incentives payments figures in future releases.

 Note: since employers could claim for each placement, a trainee may generate more than one payment.
 For example, if a trainee attended two placements at the same employer in the same academic year, the employer could claim a traineeship incentive payment for each placement.
 Similarly, if a trainee attended two placements at different employers in the same academic year, each employer could claim a traineeship incentive payment for the trainee.